 Follow your Veterinarian’s plan closely until your dog is fully recovered.
 Administer the full course of prescribed medications even if your dog appears to be fully recovered.
 If you have any questions, always call your Vet.

 Mobility Assistance for Your Pet

-Paralyzed dogs require special care and support in order to heal and stay active.
-Whether the paralysis is temporary or permanent there are many assistive devices available to help make your life easier and get your dog moving again.
+The key to caring for a paralyzed dog is ensuring you have all the right tools available.
+Paralyzed dogs require special care and support to heal and stay active.
+Whether the paralysis is temporary or permanent, many assistive devices are available to help make your life easier and get your dog moving again.

 A lightweight, denim sling that gently wraps around the center of your dog’s body.
 Allowing you to gently lift and support your pet.
 Perfect for post-surgical support.

 A perfect lifting harness for pet’s needing support in both the front and rear legs.
 This is a great option for supporting rear leg amputees.

 This harness is also ideal for assisting pets on stairs.

 A dog wheelchair gives your dog independence, allowing them regain their mobility and get around freely.
 A great addition to your dog’s rehabilitation and recovery.
 Getting a dog back on their feet quickly can help promote healing.